Reactive Abuse: When The Real Victim Looks Like The Abuser

 People outside the relationship express concern about your behavior, but they don’t see or understand what happens in private.

-- Documentation: Keeping a private record of interactions can help you see patterns that are invisible at the moment.
-This isn’t about building a legal case—it’s about trusting your own perception.
+• Document the evidence: Keep a private record of interactions to help yourself see patterns that are invisible at the moment.
+Even if it isn’t about building a legal case, keeping records will strengthen your trust in your own perception.

 Final Words